 The Martin Luther King Jr. and Hampton Heroes Memorial Plaza is dedicated to the civil rights leader and to the men and women who devoted their lives to building bridges and working for social justice and equal rights in Hampton.

-Located in front of the Hampton Roads Convention Center, the plaza includes elements that were already at the site – water, concrete and earth – and added a fourth, weathering steel.
+The plaza is meant to be a living monument, with new honorees added periodically.
+Located in front of the Hampton Roads Convention Center, the plaza includes elements that were already at the site – water, concrete, and earth – and added a fourth, weathering steel.

-The steel symbolizes the strength of those who are honored, and is meant to stand the test of time.
+The steel symbolizes the strength of those who are honored and is meant to stand the test of time.
 It will react with salt and humidity to create a protective oxide coating that will change from orange to a browner hue over several decades.

 You can learn more about Hampton’s rich history by visiting the Hampton History Museum at 120 Old Hampton Lane or going online to Hampton History Museum.